First Baptist Needville

 Mildred Moeckel 713-240-0232

-First Baptist Church NeedvilleJanuary – March 2024Budget 2024 YTD $ 60,135 Income – Jan-March $43,653 Expenses – Jan-March $52,207 Net $ 8,554 |
+First Baptist Church NeedvilleJanuary – December 2024Budget 2024 YTD $240,538 Income – Jan-Sep $285,541 Expenses – Jan-Sept $233, 785 Net $ 51,756 |

 Please use

 Praying for our church has started showing real tangible benefits – God is putting it on people’s hearts to step up to meet the demand of His church in unprecedented ways.
 Multiple members are giving specifically to funds that are meaningful to them.
 In addition to traditional funds supported - like STCH, Youth, and Ukraine Relief - new funds receiving support include Meals, Bereavement, Lights, Local Projects, Piano Fund, Breakfast, and Outreach.
-At least two new ministries of the church have been newly enacted – the Cards Ministry and the Pray-For-Me Ministry – both which reach out to our community.
+At least two new ministries of the church have been newly enacted – the Blessing Box and the Women's Ministry – both which reach out to our community.
 We encourage all Members to find a ministry or need of the church and participate in fulling that mission, either thru volunteering or thru financial support.

 Our Church FamilyPhotos are intentionally low resolution & small - we just want you to be able to recognize each other! (for best Mobile view, turn phone to landscape) |